lf-edge/eve/docs/BUILD.md

 FROM lfedge/eve-xen-tools@sha256:4a6d0bcfc33a3096398b4daa0931f9583c674358eeb47241e0df5f96e24c0110 as xentools
 ```

-The Dockerfile mentioned above is not checked into the repository, but instead generated from a teampled by a parse-pkgs script.
+The Dockerfile mentioned above is not checked into the repository, but instead generated from a template by a parse-pkgs script.

 The purpose of [parse-pkgs](../parse-pkgs.sh) is to collect the actual hashes of the latest version of every relevant package and either report them to stdout or modify a template file à la sed.